rsdoiel/antenna/columns.md

 <p>I keep hearing pundits and incumbent Democrats missing the point, that the people are the ones whose opinion matters about the Republicans dismantling our democracy in the United States. </p>
 <p>I want to celebrate those leaders who totally get that the power is with the people, notably Alexandria Ocasio-Cortez and Bernie Sanders.
 They are an inspiration!
 I live in New York and while AOC doesn't represent me in Congress (<a href="https://en.wikipedia.org/wiki/Pat_Ryan_(politician)">Pat Ryan</a> is my rep), in a political and spiritual way she most definitely represents me.
 She should be the next president, as far as I'm concerned.
 She has all the leadership abilities we could ever want. </p>
 <p>My contribution for today is the slogan that's the title of this piece.
-It's derived from James Carville's <a href="https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid">slogan</a> when Bill Clinton was running for president in <a href="https://en.wikipedia.org/wiki/1992_United_States_presidential_election">1992</a>, updated for 2025.
-"It's the people, dummy!" was always the right slogan, but never has it been more obvious that we've lost the fundamental idea behind the United States.
+It's derived from James Carville's <a href="https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid">slogan</a> when Bill Clinton was running for president in <a href="https://en.wikipedia.org/wiki/1992_United_States_presidential_election">1992</a>, updated for 2025. </p>
+<p>"It's the people, dummy!" was always the right slogan.
 It's we, the people, who created this country, and we the people are the only ones who can make it work again.</p>

 <br>